hexaeight/Documentation/docs.md

 <button id="scan-hexaeight-qrcode"> Scan QR Code </button>
 ```

+Include the below Script tag and change the values to the input parameters

 ```js
 <script id="hexaeightclient" src="https://cdn.jsdelivr.net/gh/hexaeight/jslibrary/hexaeight-token-quickauth.js" servername="login.yourdomain.dom" path="/" redirecturl="/loginsuccess" clientappcode="your client id" datasinkprotocol="https" datasinkurl="login.yourdomain.dom/login/sink"></script>
 ```

+And your custom login page should be ready.

 We have already designed a [Sample login page](https://demo.hexaeight.com/cf-login.html) to show case this capability.
 You can follow the same and implement your own login page.